arun-r-007/GDG-Recruitment/README.md

    * User enters registered **Email**.
    * If email exists → New Password + Confirm Password inputs are shown.
-   * After validation, the old password is updated in localStorage.
+   * After validation, the old password is updated in localstorage.
    * If email not found → “User not found” alert.

 4. **Hello Page**